Chemotherapy for Lung Cancer

 Undergoing chemotherapy for lung cancer can be daunting for patients and their loved ones.
 Although chemotherapy can extend survival, the cost of chemotherapy can leave it out of reach for many families who need it most.

-If your lung cancer was caused by asbestos exposure, Lung Cancer Group can help you and your family find financial aid and justice.
-Our compassionate patient advocates and attorneys will do everything they can to connect you with helpful resources.
+If your lung cancer was caused by asbestos exposure, Lung Cancer Group can help you and your family seek financial aid and justice.

 How much does chemotherapy cost?

-Without insurance, lung cancer treatment can cost up to $140,000, according to the American Cancer Society.
-However, the cost of chemotherapy will vary, depending on your lung cancer stage and type, insurance, veteran status, and other factors.
+Without insurance, the total cost of lung cancer treatment can reach up to $140,000, according to the American Cancer Society.
+The cost of chemotherapy will vary, depending on your lung cancer stage and type, insurance coverage, and other factors.

-Our team may be able to help you pay for life-extending care if your lung cancer can be linked to asbestos.
+Our team may be able to help you access compensation to cover chemotherapy for lung cancer and other expenses.
 Contact us today to see how we can help.

-Talk to your cancer center team to learn more about your treatment options.
+Talk to your cancer care team to learn more about whether chemotherapy could work in your case and, if so, how many cycles you may need.

 Will chemotherapy cure lung cancer?